 In 1987, the Charter was modified to allow the association to choose to hold only one General Assembly per calendar year, while also permitting a greater number of meetings if these were required.
 Since then, one Assembly has been held each year, but the tradition of seeing an appropriate facility is maintained and the venue is different each year, thanks to our many hosts!
 A general principle of rotation around the world every three years (Europe/Africa, North/South America, Asia/Australia) means that the Assembly passes regularly close to the home country of all members.
 Attendance at these meetings has exploded from a mere 46 at Tanco in 1977 to over 200 in recent years, demonstrating the rapid development of the T.I.C.
-Six of the General Assemblies have been held in conjunction with an International Symposium, a longer event with an increased number of technical papers.
+Seven of the General Assemblies have been held in conjunction with an International Symposium, a longer event with an increased number of technical papers.

 The association is run by its Executive Committee.
 This Committee has always reflected the range of activities of the members, and it covers the geographic spread of the membership, too.
 Presidents have been drawn from all sectors of the industry and from many parts of the world.
 The term of office is one year but it can be renewed.

 Since its inception, the Tantalum-Niobium International Study Center has grown and developed to encompass the changing nature of the tantalum and niobium industries and will continue in the same spirit in facing future challenges.